The School of Computing Sciences is an excellent place to study for a research degree. The school is organised into five laboratories:

-Within these labs research is carried out on computational biology, speech processing, computer graphics, computer vision, colour processing, data mining, optimisation, machine learning and statistics.
+Within these labs, research is carried out on computational biology, speech processing, computer graphics, computer vision, colour processing, data mining, optimisation, cyber security, AI, Internet of Things, machine learning and statistics.

-The school is also part of the Norwich Research Park, which includes the Faculty of Science at UEA, the John Innes Centre, the Sainsbury Laboratory, the Genome Analysis Centre, the Institute of Food Research and the Norfolk and Norwich University Hospital Trust.
+The school is also part of the Norwich Research Park, which includes the Faculty of Science at UEA, the John Innes Centre, the Sainsbury Laboratory, the Earlham Institute, the Quadram Institute and the Norfolk and Norwich University Hospital Trust.
 The School of Computing Sciences has strong collaborative research links across the Norwich Research Park.

 The school has directly funded and competitively funded PhD projects.